Luisky/ptrace_inject/README.md

 weak_alias (__libc_memalign, aligned_alloc)
 libc_hidden_def (__libc_memalign)

-the whole thing above about weak_alias is irrelevant if objdump is used with -T option
+the whole thing above about weak_alias is irrelevant if objdump is used with -T option (and now objdump is irrelevant too see at the end of this file)

-another thing to consider is that objdump with -d will give byte address in file (we checked it against hexdump on the same file) which means that we can basically copy a chunk of the executable file of our tracing program and copy it inside the traced process memory !

 callq:
 e8 xx xx xx xx -> need to be converted (INT32 - Little Endian (DCBA)) : https://www.scadacore.com/tools/programming-calculators/online-hex-converter/